 What that means for your loyalty is that you can offer digital freebies, such as travel guides, but also set up social media campaigns (including contests and guest-generated content) that will ultimately reward those who engage with your brand the most.
 Digital engagement is a brilliant way to devise rewards your guests will love even when they don’t get to visit your hotel, which will in turn keep your brand in the minds of your audience.

-Take note of business guests, too
+Take note of business guests

-As a hotel, you most likely attract a specific kind of guests, but for most hotels, this means a variety of people looking to stay because of a local business event or for the sake of business meetings, too.
+As a hotel, you most likely attract a specific kind of guest, but for most hotels, this means a variety of people looking to stay because of a local business event or for the sake of business meetings, too.
 You might attract regular family tourists, too, but if your niche is business hospitality, then you need to make sure that your clientele gets targeted rewards.

 - Design unique loyalty programs for businesses who send their employees regularly to your hotel.
 From discounted rooms, all the way to a free pass to the local golf club can mean a world of a difference.